 evidence of receipt.

-- A four week notice period is required if your child wishes to leave The Chelmsford Drama
+- A four week notice period is required if you or your child wishes to leave The Chelmsford Drama

 - Any complaints must be brought to our attention immediately, so we can work with you to rectify any issues.
 Any attempt to maliciously damage the company reputation without working with us first will be legally pursued.